 Below are the steps you need to take to clean a gas stove burner properly.
 Take your time and refer to your owner’s manual when necessary.

-Read the manual/instructions
+Step 1: Read the manual/instructions.

 Before you start, it’s always a good idea to reference your owner’s manual.
 If you don’t have the manual that came with your cooktop, you can always download a manual online via the manufacturer’s site.
 The manual will give you recommendations on tools, cleaning procedures, and other materials needed to clean your stovetop safely.

-Shut off the gas
+Step 2: Shut off the gas.

-Remove the burner caps
+Step 3: Remove the burner caps.

-Next, you’ll remove the ceramic burner caps.
+Remove the ceramic burner caps.
 They should pop off easily as they are only on to diffuse the flames.

-Remove the burner heads
+Step 4: Remove the burner heads.

-Soak and scrub the removed parts
+Step 5: Soak and scrub the removed parts.

 Place the removed parts (burners and caps) in a bowl of warm water and dish soap.
 Allow the parts to soak for approximately 30 minutes.